Amie Pala was named chief executive officer for Farm Credit Bank of Texas in January 2021.

 Pala holds a degree in finance from the University of Texas and an MBA from the University of Dallas.
 She is also a certified international cash manager (CERT-ICM) with the Association of Corporate Treasurers.

-Brandon Blaut was appointed chief financial officer of Farm Credit Bank of Texas in January 2021.
-Previously, he was the bank’s vice president of finance and loan operations.
+Brandon Blaut is the chief operating officer and interim chief financial officer of Farm Credit Bank of Texas.
+Previously, he was the bank's chief financial officer for three years.

 Blaut received his BBA in finance from West Texas A&M University.
 He also holds the Chartered Financial Analyst designation.